shakesbeare/action_maps/README.md

 the ordering of systems properly, you may end up with a one frame delay between the input being registered and your systems being able to handle the input updated.

+## Dev Notes

+- Integration tests in `tests/` will always fail in CI as Linux is not supported.
+This will be resolved in Bevy 0.13 when `get_scan_code` can be phased out.